 Yet Nietzsche didn’t want us to be weak pessimists who deny the passions and seek nothingness like the Buddha.
 Instead, he wanted us to be strong pessimists who affirm life rather than renounce it, who fill life with their enthusiasm, and who take pleasure in what is hard and terrible.
 Salvation and freedom come from accepting the contradictory and destructive nature of reality, and responding with joyous affirmation.
 In Nietzsche’s language, Kazantzakis was a strong pessimist.

-Why then should we abandoned hope according to Kazantzakis?
-Because if we will only struggle when hopeful, then hope impedes our quest, since so often we have no reason to hope.
+Why then should we abandon hope according to Kazantzakis?
+Because if we will only struggle when hopeful, then hope impedes our quest since so often we have no reason to hope.
 Rather than hoping for good outcomes, or to understand with the mind or heart, we should ascend and move forward.
 Though tempted by optimistic views, the courageous renounce hope, and carry on in its absence.

 Kazantzakis includes the rejection of hope among his sacred duties, and in his short epitaph.
 We may want to think otherwise, but Kazantzakis believed that by rejecting all hope, we find true freedom.
 To think otherwise distorts his thinking.

 Buddha greatly influenced Kazantzakis, but on the topic of hope, Nietzsche was his guide.
 (Kazantzakis devoted an entire chapter of his autobiography to Nietzsche.)
 If there are any doubts about Kazantzakis’ rejection of hope or optimism, this profound passage from Report to Greco should put the matter to rest: